 Have you ever used the app Meetup?
 As an early-career student affairs professional who has relocated multiple times, I have become quite acquainted with it.
 Meetup helps connect people with similar interests.
 If you’re new to an area, it’s a great (and fun) tool.
 Design a program modeled after the Meetup approach for students in your residence halls — the niche events and groups can help students feel a stronger sense of community with their neighbors.
 It could function as an on-going semester group for first-generation students to gather once a month, or something individually coordinated based on the needs of the residential community itself.

 You could also make a Facebook group for the residents in your hall.
 Facebook groups allow students to connect virtually, providing support and connection opportunities for students who may be more shy and nervous about approaching their fellow residents in-person.
 And did you know that anyone can design and submit a Snapchat geofilter?
 Build community in your hall with a branded Snapchat filter – you can even use them for fun social media contests later in the year.

-The type of support a first generation student needs depends strongly on the individual.
-If more support were offered to first generation students in the residential halls, we may see an increase in student happiness and success.
-Cultivating positive relationships within the residential halls and creating inclusive communities so all residents feel welcome is the overall goal.
+The type of support a first-generation student needs depends strongly on the individual.
+If more support were offered to first-generation students in the residential halls, we may see an increase in student happiness and success.
+Cultivating positive relationships within the residence halls and creating inclusive communities so all residents feel welcome is the overall goal.

 How do you build support for first-generation students in your residence halls?
 Let us know @HeatherJhene and @HelloPresence.